-A couple of months ago, I published a book online using Amazon self-publishing.
-To be clear, I am not a professional writer or an artist.
-I am a software engineering manager working in the banking fintech industry.
-My goal in writing the book was to improve communication skills, which I identified during covid lockdown last year when I got bored and self-reflected.
+A couple of months ago, I published a book online through Amazon's self-publishing service.
+Just to clarify, I am not a professional writer or artist; I work as a software engineering manager in the fintech industry.
+My motivation for writing the book was to improve my communication skills—a goal I identified during the COVID-19 lockdown last year when I had time for self-reflection.

-If you're interested and look for inspiration, please get a copy of my book on sale now at Amazon:
+If you're interested in my journey and are looking for inspiration, my book is currently available on Amazon: